sardana-org/sardana-followup/20201216/MINUTES.md

         - Allow for single file per scan (how to sync large hdf5 files) [#1452](https://github.com/sardana-org/sardana/issues/1452)
             - It was adviced to use pre-scan hooks to change the file
         - Accessing Tango from your macros question [#1453](https://github.com/sardana-org/sardana/issues/1453)
-            - PR w was added with more details to the FAQ
+            - PR was added with more details to the FAQ
     - DESY
         - During winter shutdown they will upgrade some beamlines to Sardana v3 (a little bit uncertain due to lockdown).
         - Not logging in 'prepare' method enhancement [#1435](https://github.com/sardana-org/sardana/issues/1435) - for the moment not priority.